thevaishndra/shopping-cart/README.md

 Features:-

--Homepage: A stylish landing page featuring featured items and promotions.

 -Product Catalog: A comprehensive display of clothing items with images, descriptions, and prices.

 -Shopping Cart: An interactive shopping cart to view and manage selected items before checkout.